THINGS TO KNOW BEFORE VISITING GERMANY – BEST TRAVEL TIPS

-Germany is a quite expensive country to travel to – it is definitely way cheaper than Switzerland or Norway, but it is by far more expensive than countries in Eastern Europe, or even Italy, Spain, and Portugal.
+Germany is a quite expensive country to travel to – it is definitely way cheaper than Switzerland or Norway.
+Still, it is more expensive than countries in Eastern Europe, or even Italy, Spain, and Portugal.

 However, there are huge prices of differences within Germany.
-Of course, main tourist magnets are more expensive – staying overnight in Munich or near Lake Königssee or Neuschwanstein Castle cost quite a lot.
-Bavaria, the most southern state in Germany is the most expensive travel destination – in regards of food, accommodation, tours, and gas.
+Of course, main tourist magnets are more expensive – staying overnight in Munich or near Lake Königssee or Neuschwanstein Castle costs quite a lot.
+Bavaria, the most southern state in Germany, is the most expensive travel destination regarding food, accommodation, tours, and gas.
 Eastern Germany is much cheaper (overall spoken) than Bavaria or Western or Central Germany.

-While it is really difficult to name average prices, here is an idea:
+While it is tough to name average prices, here is an idea:

 You might want to check and make sure this isn’t already included in your bill, but usually, it’s not.

 Food varies greatly depending on which part of Germany you are in.
-Northern Germans supposedly eat a lot of fish, but I grew up in the north and haven’t eaten it.
+Northern Germans supposedly eat much fish, but I grew up in the north and haven’t eaten it.

 Germans in the south eat a lot of meat, especially pork.
 Their diets are more hearty and fatty.
 Vegetarians and vegans will have an easier time in cities, especially in university towns with health-conscious students.

-Most meats are made of pork (especially sausages), but also chicken, and beef is very popular so just be aware of that.
+Most meats are made of pork (especially sausages), but chicken and beef are very popular so just be aware of that.
 And if you have allergies, you can ask for alternatives when dining out.

-You will find all kind of cuisines here – Germans love Italian food, so there are a lot of Italian restaurants, but also Turkish and Chinese restaurants and a lot of fast-food chains.
+You will find all kinds of cuisines here.
+Germans love Italian food, so there are many Italian restaurants, Turkish and Chinese restaurants, and many fast-food chains.
 But you can also find Indian food, Spanish restaurants, and Vietnamese or Thai food (and I am sure there are many other cuisines in bigger cities, too).

 It’s true, Germans drink a lot of beer.
-Some famous ones come from Germany, but there is a lot of variety and different kinds for you to try.
+Some famous ones come from Germany, but there are many different kinds for you to try.

-There are even seasonal drinks, such as a mixture of beer and Sprite that is popular in the summer.
+There are even seasonal drinks, such as a mixture of beer and Sprite, popular in the summer.

 The standard for hotels in Germany is not bad.

-There are a lot of chain hotels, 4 and 5-star accommodations, budget hotels, as well as ones that are family-owned and Airbnbs.
+There are many chain hotels, 4 and 5-star accommodations, budget hotels, family-owned ones, and Airbnbs.
 Some places have special guest cards, but not all.
-Three-star hotels in Germany are fine most of the time, and better than the equivalent in France, Italy, or Turkey.
+Three-star hotels in Germany are fine most of the time and better than France, Italy, or Turkey.

 Germans love their dogs.
 You will see them everywhere, from restaurants to shopping malls.
 They are not allowed in supermarkets, however, nor in museums or at religious sites.
 Hotels will allow dogs to stay, but always check to see how much they will charge first.
 The pet fee is usually 5-15 euros a night.
 So, if you’re planning to travel with your dog, Germany is dog-friendly.